Xanzhu

 After fixing the resolution, ensure that you update Windows.
 There will likely be many updates available.

-1. Open Settings and select Update & Security.
+1. Open Settings and select Windows Update.

 2. Click Check for updates.